 As said, customers are on the upper edge today and the slightest deflection in their expectations could end your business with a loss bigger than you can anticipate.
 As per a report from Forrester, when experienced a below-par or lousy service experience, 64% of the customers straightaway stop recommending the business.
 That’s not good at all for any business.

 Also, a customer lost because of poor service deliverance cannot be easily win-back as there is only a 20% probability of doing so.

-Along with this, out of every 100 customers, only 10 says that they have an above-par experience with call center agent interaction.
-So, the damage is continuously being done to the business despite putting in loads of money and efforts.
+Along with this, out of every 100 customers, only 10 say that they have an above-par experience with call center agent interaction.
+So, the damage is continuously being done to the business despite putting in loads of money and effort.
 What’s the solution?